Five researchers receive the 2021 “Montpellier University of Excellence” Innovation Awards

 Alain THIERRY, Researcher at Inserm (UMR IRCM – Montpellier Research Institute)

-Alain Thierry is currently Inserm Research Director at the IRCM and heads the "Biomarkers for Precision Medicine in Oncology" team.
-Fifteen years ago, he began fundamental research on circulating DNA, which quickly revealed strong potential for clinical applications and innovations.
-Today, this work makes it possible to determine the choice of treatment, detect residual disease after surgery, monitor recurrence, and detect resistance to treatment.
-Alain Thierry's team is considered one of the best in the world in this field.
+Alain Thierry is currently an Inserm Research Director at the IRCM and leads the “Precision Medicine Biomarkers in Oncology” team.
+Fifteen years ago, he began fundamental research on circulating DNA, which quickly revealed significant potential for clinical applications and innovation.
+Today, this research enables the selection of treatment options, the detection of residual disease after surgery, the monitoring of recurrence, and the detection of treatment resistance.
+Alain Thierry’s team is considered one of the world’s leading teams in this field.

-Habib BELAID, Postdoctoral researcher at the CNRS (UMR IEM European Institute of Membranes)
+Habib BELAID, Postdoctoral Researcher at the CNRS (UMR IEM European Institute of Membranes)

 Vincent CREUZE, Professor the University of Montpellier (UMR LIRMM – Montpellier Laboratory of Computer Science, Robotics, and Microelectronics)

-Mathematics, Computer Science, Physics, and Systems Division
+Department of Mathematics, Computer Science, Physics, and Systems

 About the Innovation Awards